sollazzo08/misty-albany-499/README.md

  3. Ask resident to look at misty
  4. Enter residents name into get resident field
  5. Allow 20-25 seconds for misty to train residents face
- 5. Misty now knows the resdient by face
+ 5. Misty now knows the resdient by face and the resident info will be posted on screen

 ### If working with existing resident:
  1. Connect to Misty with her IP Address